Building Talent Pools: the Complete Guide

-There's constant pressure on recruiter time, there are always more candidates to find and more reqs to fill.
-It might be hard to see how your team can even fit talent pooling into their workday.
+There’s constant pressure on recruiter time; there are always more candidates to find and more reqs to fill.
+It might be hard to see how your team can even fit talent pooling into their working day.

-Well, firstly, this is the exact problem that talent pools are designed for - saving your team time and providing a database of candidates that are there to "dip into" when you have open roles.
+Well, firstly, this is the exact problem that talent pools are designed to solve: saving your team time and providing a database of candidates that are there to “dip into” when you have open roles.

-And secondly, many of the tactics that you can use to build talent pools leverage candidate relationships you already have, not new candidates (i.e. they're quick wins).
+Secondly, many of the tactics that you can use to build talent pools involve making the most of the candidate relationships you already have, not finding new candidates (i.e. they are quick wins).

 Here are a few ways you can get started:

-Sourcing in today's market is changing pretty rapidly.
-It's no longer finding candidates that's the hard part, (there are a LOT of plugins and extensions that make that a lot easier, a few of them being listed here).
+Sourcing in today’s market is changing pretty rapidly.
+It’s no longer finding candidates that's the hard part (there are a LOT of plugins and extensions that make that a lot easier; a few of them are listed here).

-Secondly, many of the people that you contact won't reply - this is sadly just part of the sourcing grind.
-That doesn't necessarily mean that they're not interested though, it just means that at that time, your role wasn't right for them.
+Secondly, many of the people that you contact won’t reply – this is sadly just part of the sourcing grind.
+That doesn’t necessarily mean that they’re not interested, it just means that, at that time, your role wasn’t right for them.

 By keeping these unresponsive candidates in your talent pool, as opposed to abandoning them, you make it easy for your team to contact them again a few months down the line when they might be more likely to respond.